Lunthu/gog-analyze/README.md

 **reviews_full_data** - extracts all reviews of selected game.

-An example CVS file is attached as an example of the request result.
+An example CSV file is attached as an example of the request result.